My shopping cart

 Don’t let the fear of losing your dog become a reality.
 By microchipping your dog, you can always ensure your furry friend comes back safe and sound.

 Pet parents know accidents happen.
 Nobody wants their pet to go missing, but a dog can get lost, run away from home, or be stolen.
 Microchips are identification implants that provide a permanent ID—it’s a quick procedure that makes reuniting dogs with their owners much more likely.

 · It helps provide proof of ownership if your pet is stolen.

 · Is a lifetime deal

 · In some countries, it is compulsory to microchip a dog; for example, in the UK and Australia

 · Encourages responsible pet ownership

 Your veterinarian injects a microchip beneath the skin between the dog's shoulder blades that is the size of a grain of rice (12mm).
-The process is similar to an injection only the needle is containing the microchip.
+The process is similar to an injection, only the needle contains the microchip.

-Dogs can get chipped at any age, but puppies should be at least 7-8 weeks old.
+Dogs can get chipped at any age, but puppies should be at least seven to eight weeks old.

-A microchip scanner is used to detect the specific electronic code that is embedded in the chip.
-It displays the identification number (15 numbers) on the scanner's screen, with that number the veterinarian can get hold of your dog’s data.
+A microchip scanner detects the specific electronic code embedded in the chip.
+It displays the identification number (15 numbers) on the scanner's screen.
+With that number, the veterinarian can get ahold of your dog’s data.
 Remember to update information if there are any changes in your address or phone number.